 - Have a U.S. High School Diploma or equivalent and be 18 years of age at the start of college course

-- Enroll in a morning CISL course of their choice (Standard, Cambridge English, or TOEFL)
+- Enroll in a morning CISL course of their choice (Standard, Cambridge Assessment English, or TOEFL)

-- Enroll in CISL’s afternoon EAP Courses (the EAP course includes the TOEFL Preparation Course) once the student reaches the CISL Level of Upper Intermediate
+- Enroll in CISL’s afternoon EAP Courses (the EAP course can be combined with the TOEFL Preparation Course in the morning) once the student reaches the CISL Level of Upper Intermediate

 - Complete the CISL EAP Course before entering college or university

-- Work with the CISL Pathway Coordinator and Pathway Advisor to identify the student’s desired school(s) for which to apply
+- Work with the CISL Pathway Coordinator to identify the student’s desired school(s) for which to apply

 - Complete all registration forms required (applications, personal statements, etc.).
 The required admissions documents will vary depending on the college or university.